dacrands/nyt-api-api/README.md

 (timesenv) $
 ```

-Once your environment is active, install your dependencies.
+Once your environment is activated, install your dependencies.
 For Node folks, this is analagous to `npm i`.

 ```bash
 (timesenv) $ pip install requirements.txt
 ```
 Once the packages have been downloaded, let's configure two environment variables.
 The first, `FLASK_APP`, is the entry point of our application.
-When we run `flask run`, flask will look at the value of `FLASK_APP` for the file to execute.
+When we run `flask run`, Flask looks at the value of `FLASK_APP` for the proper file to execute.
+The second is our `API_KEY` which */config.py* uses so we can access the API-key in the application.

 ```bash
 $ export FLASK_APP=run.py